MuteBard/Unity_Shaders/Notes/dev/DEV-07.md

 #### Tags: [normal mapping, bump mapping]

 ## What will this be about?
-     We'll examine how to modify this normal re mentioned from DEV-06 to generate a raised texture on a flat surface.
+     We'll examine how to modify the normals mentioned in DEV-06 to generate a raised texture on a flat surface.
 This technique is called Normal Mapping.

 ## Recap on Lambert